 DANIELLE BEVERLY is an Independent Documentary Filmmaker who typically works as a one person crew, recording picture and audio alone, in the field.

 Beverly began her career at Chicago’s PBS affiliate, and has directed and produced content for PBS and cable since 1999.
 Beverly was Field Producer for the longitudinal documentary REBIRTH over its ten-year production (Sundance World Premiere 2011; Showtime broadcast; George Foster Peabody Award; screened at The White House, US Department of State film tour; permanent exhibition at National September 11 Memorial & Museum).

 Beverly’s first documentary feature Learning to Swallow (2005) followed a charismatic artist with bipolar disorder, as she struggles to rebuild her life, after a suicide attempt destroys her digestive system.
 The film premiered in competition at Silverdocs (2005), screened internationally, and traveled to rural communities on The Southern Circuit.
-In March 2015 it was broadcast on America ReFramed, and will have a national rebroadcast in July 2017.
+In March 2015 it was broadcast on America ReFramed, with an encore national broadcast in July 2017.

-She is currently an Assistant Professor at Northwestern University in Qatar, teaching documentary and fiction filmmaking.
+She currently holds a joint appointment as Assistant Professor at Northwestern University and Northwestern University in Qatar, teaching documentary and fiction filmmaking.